 Students who cannot meet the requirements of Accelerate will be transferred to the standard Bachelor of Arts or Master of Divinity degree programs, depending on the extent of their progress thus far.
-Students successfully completing the first four years of the program will graduate with the Bachelor of Arts, Communications major.
-Once the fifth year of Accelerate is completed, students are awarded the Master of Divinity degree through Midwestern Baptist Theological Seminary.
+Students successfully completing the program will complete both degrees within five academic years.
+Accelerate students will be considered undergraduate students and will be eligible for undergraduate financial aid for their first 4 academic years of enrollment at Spurgeon College.
+Following the completion of their 4th academic year, Accelerate students will be considered graduate students and will be eligible for graduate financial aid.